Reasonable Accommodation Policy

 - After a job offer is made to the applicant, the applicant may be required to submit to a medical examination or answer job-related health questions if examinations or questions are required for all individuals performing the same job.
 If the results reveal that the applicant is unable to perform the essential functions of the position with or without reasonable accommodations, the offer may be rescinded only after consultation with EDI.

 - Employees with disabilities who do not require reasonable accommodations are entitled to privacy with respect to their disabilities.
 If a supervisor or manager suspects that an employee's disability might be the cause of work-related or behavioral issues, the employee should not be questioned with respect to a disability or possible disability.
-Supervisors or managers may ask such employees, in general terms, whether measures could be taken to assist the employee; further, supervisors or managers may inform the employee of AR as a possible avenue of support and assistance.
+Supervisors or managers may ask such employees, in general terms, whether measures could be taken to assist the employee; further, supervisors or managers may inform the employee of Human Resources (HR) Benefits as a possible avenue of support and assistance.

-- An employee who requires a reasonable accommodation for a disability may make a request directly to a supervisor or manager, or may contact AR to initiate the process.
+- An employee who requires a reasonable accommodation for a disability may make a request directly to a supervisor or manager, or may contact HR Benefits to initiate the process.
 If a supervisor or manager is notified by an employee that a disability and/or medical condition is causing difficulties with attending or performing the job, this should be treated as a request to initiate the interactive process to determine if reasonable accommodations are warranted.

 - If a supervisor or manager receives a request for an accommodation from a friend, family member, or other third party on behalf of an employee, the supervisor or manager should initiate the interactive process to determine if reasonable accommodations are appropriate.

 - A supervisor or manager who receives a direct or indirect request for reasonable accommodations should initiate discussions with the employee to explore whether the employee is requesting assistance.
-If the employee's request can be easily accommodated and the supervisor or manager determines that medical confirmation of the disability is not required, the supervisor or manager may fulfill the request on an informal basis, without consultation with or approval from AR.
+If the employee's request can be easily accommodated and the supervisor or manager determines that medical confirmation of the disability is not required, the supervisor or manager may fulfill the request on an informal basis, without consultation with or approval from HR Benefits.

-- A department may offer an alternative accommodation to the one requested by an employee if it can be determined that the alternative accommodation effectively allows the employee to perform the essential functions of his/her position, and provides the same privileges and benefits as those enjoyed by other employees.
+- A department may offer an alternative accommodation to the one requested by an employee if it can be determined that the alternative accommodation effectively allows the employee to perform the essential functions of their position, and provides the same privileges and benefits as those enjoyed by other employees.

 - Complaints, disagreements, or issues concerning the provision or denial of accommodations should be brought to the attention of EDI.
-An employee who has been denied an accommodation may appeal the decision to EDI in accordance with the Complaints procedures in this Policy.
+An employee who has been denied an accommodation may appeal the decision to EDI in accordance with the Complaints procedures in this policy.

-Process for Students and Applicants for Accommodation
+Students and Applicants for Admission

 - Applicants for admission may not be asked if they have a disability.
 If applicant interviews are conducted, interviewers may not ask questions or make comments related to an applicant's disability.
 Interviewers may describe the requirements of the academic program, including practicum or internship requirements, and may ask applicants how they would fulfill these requirements.
 Individuals who request accommodations in the application process should be referred to AR.